Dr. Loren Merrill

 The goal of my postdoctoral research is to understand the interface between social behavior, physiology and parasite transmission by testing hypotheses that integrate themes from evolutionary biology, behavioral ecology and wildlife epidemiology, within the mathematical framework of social network theory.
 There are gaps in our knowledge of social transactions related to the difficulty obtaining accurate measures of social interactions, the lack of experimentation within social networks, and the analytical challenges associated with robust statistical comparisons of networks.
 We are currently working with Dr. John Burt, who develops Encounternet digital transceiver tags for obtaining social contact data, and Dr. Juan Restrepo, an applied mathematician who specializes in network dynamics.

-Iris is currently an Assistant Professor of Biology at Kenyon College.
+Iris is currently an Associate Professor of Biology at Kenyon College.

 Read more about Iris here